 The Axilla Region

-The axilla is the name given to an area that lies underneath the glenohumeral joint, at the junction of the upper limb and the thorax.
-It is a passageway by which neurovascular and muscular structures can enter and leave the upper limb.
+It acts as a passageway by which neurovascular and muscular structures enter and leave the upper limb.

 In this article, we shall examine the anatomy of the axilla – the borders, contents, and any clinical correlations.